-My mother got sick just before Christmas 2022.
+My mother, Claire Nix, got sick just before Christmas 2022.
 Before offering my own low-Mass on Christmas day, I remember attending a sung midnight Mass at another traditional Church near me.
 Before Mass, I was kneeling on the prie-Dieu in the sanctuary as I listened to a Christmas carol called Lully, Lulla, Lullay.
 It’s a silly name, but it was one of the most beautiful carols.
 I had never heard it before.
 Although dark before that midnight Mass, I hid my face because I was crying.
 Deep inside, I knew my mother would not beat this illness, even though she was admitted to the hospital with rather mild symptoms.
 She then went unresponsive in the hospital and I gave her extreme unction.

 She recovered a bit.
 Then, she ended up in the hospital again.
 I asked her pastor to hear her confession, and he did.

 Over the past three months, my Mom became so weak that she lost her ability to walk.
 My brother and sister and I never pictured moving my parents into a Nursing Home, not even a Catholic one.
 But my parents needed much help with physical needs in this illness.
 Her wealthy and generous family of origin paid for a two-bedroom condo-suite on the 12th floor of a Catholic Nursing Home in downtown Denver called Gardens at St. Elizabeth.
 They also paid for full-time personal care for my ailing mother.